Tornadosky/label-errors/README.md

 # Getting started

+### How to use error creation script

+All information is provided on [wiki](https://mygit.th-deg.de/it28925/deep-learning/-/wikis/How-to-use-add_errors_script.py).

 ### Method 2 for training model with EPL and EFL

 In `method-2.ipynb` you can find the code to train a model which takes image and labels and returns for each label whether it is erroneous label or not.
 Currently without real errors, just to test that model works.
 Training takes ~1.5 hour for 1 epoch on a gpu.
 Could be modified in a more efficient way.